-Outcome Touch Pad Mouse w/o wheel Mouse w/wheel Increase the integer interval (expands the data) Double click the axis Double left click the axis Click on the axis and roll the wheel away (forth) Decrease the integer interval (compresses the data) Hold Shift key and double click the axis Hold Shift key and double left click the axis Click on the axis and roll the wheel towards (back) Shift the axes interval (moves the data up or down) Left click and drag the axis up or down Left click and drag the axis up or down Click on the axis with the wheel and drag the mouse away or towards (back or forth)
+Outcome Touch Pad Mouse w/o wheel Mouse w/wheel Increase the integer interval (expands the data) Click on the axis and roll the wheel away (forth) Decrease the integer interval (compresses the data) double click Hold Shift key and Click on the axis and roll the wheel towards (back) Shift the axes interval (moves the data up or down) Left click and drag the axis up or down Left click and drag the axis up or down Click on the axis with the wheel and drag the mouse away or towards (back or forth)

-17. Use the chart above to practice modifying the positioning and scale of the data.

-18. Make all of the data lines fit in a narrow range together like the example below.
+- 17. Use the chart above to practice modifying the positioning and scale of the data. - 18.
+Make all of the data lines fit in a narrow range together.